evkx/evkx.github.io/content/models/chevrolet/blazer_ev/blazer_ev_rs_rwd/_index.md

 ## Battery, Range, and Charging

-The high-capacity battery has a gross capacity of 89.0 kWh and a net usable capacity of 85.0 kWh, providing a 4.0 kWh buffer (4.5%) for battery protection.
-With a nominal voltage of 330 volts, the system is classified as a 400-volt battery system, aligning with industry standards.
+The high-capacity battery has a gross capacity of 112.5 kWh and a net usable capacity of 107.5 kWh, providing a 5.0 kWh buffer (4.4%) for battery protection.
+With a nominal voltage of 355.2 volts, the system is classified as a 400-volt battery system, aligning with industry standards.

-According to the [EPA](../../../../guides/understandingrange/epa/) (Environmental Protection Agency) standard, the vehicle has an range of 279 miles (449 km) with an energy consumption rate of 3.3 miles per kWh.
+According to the [EPA](../../../../guides/understandingrange/epa/) (Environmental Protection Agency) standard, the vehicle has an range of 279 miles (449 km) with an energy consumption rate of 2.6 miles per kWh.
 For more details about the range, see real-world data and range listings on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 190 kW.
-Charging from 0% to 100% takes approximately 72 minutes, while a more typical scenario from 10% to 80% takes 38 minutes with an average charging speed of 95 kW.
-Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 6% to 58%.
-This results in an effective charging speed, including time lost, of 99 kW, with each charging session taking about 27 minutes and 50 seconds.
+Charging from 0% to 100% takes approximately 91 minutes, while a more typical scenario from 10% to 80% takes 48 minutes with an average charging speed of 95 kW.
+Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 6% to 57%.
+This results in an effective charging speed, including time lost, of 103 kW, with each charging session taking about 32 minutes and 60 seconds.

-In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 25 kWh/100 km, the trip would take approximately 10 hours and 1 minutes.
-This journey would require four charging stops from 6% to 55%, with a total charging time of 101 minutes.
+In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 25 kWh/100 km, the trip would take approximately 9 hours and 44 minutes.
+This journey would require three charging stops from 7% to 52%, with a total charging time of 85 minutes.

 ### Onboard Charger

 The  onboard charger supports up to 11.5 kW for Level 1 and Level 2 AC charging.
-This allows you to fully charge the battery from 0 to 100% in approximately 7 hours and 23 minutes using a home charging setup.
+This allows you to fully charge the battery from 0 to 100% in approximately 9 hours and 20 minutes using a home charging setup.

 ### Charge Port